onefoursix/streamsets-k8s-preloading-stage-libs/README.md

 # streamsets-k8s-preloading-stage-libs
 This project describes two approaches for preloading StreamSets stage libs when deploying StreamSets engines on k8s.

-These techniques can speed up the time it takes for a new StreamSets engine pod to come online if multiple stagelibs would otherwise need to be downloaded across a slow WAN.
+These techniques can speed up the time it takes for a new StreamSets engine pod to come online if multiple stage libs would otherwise need to be downloaded across a slow WAN.

 The two approaches are:

 - Building your own Docker image that extends the StreamSets engine's image and includes the desired stage libraries (i.e. "baking-in" the  stage libs).

-- VolumeMounting the stage libs from a shared volume at deployment time.
+- Using a shared Volume and an [Init Container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/)to copy the stage libs into the container at deployment time.

 ## Important Note
 Make sure to always include the selection of stage libraries you are preloading in your Control Hub Deployment as well.
 This ensures that Control Hub knows what stage libraries should be present in your engine's file system.